FasterSpeeding/Tanjun/docs/usage.md

 Here a Tanjun client is linked to a gateway bot instance to enable both message and application command execution.

-There's no need to directly start or stop the Tanjun client as the gateway bot's lifetime events will manage this by default.
+There's no need to directly start or stop the Tanjun client it'll be managed by lifetime events by default.

-`declare_global_commands=True` instructs the client to declare the slash commands and context menus for the bot its linked to on startup and `mention_prefix=True` allows the bot's message commands to be triggered by starting the command call with `@bot`.
+`declare_global_commands=True` instructs the client to declare the bot's slash commands and context menus on startup and `mention_prefix=True` allows the bot's message commands to be triggered by starting a command call with `@bot`.

 ```py
 async def main():